-(4) Assume that G is the disjoint union of two paths $P_1$ and $P_2$ , each with two edges.
+(4) Assume that G is the disjoint union of two paths P_1 and P_2 , each with two edges.
 Since G is a spanning subgraph of H, neither path can span a separating triangle.
-Moreover, as there exist at most two separating triangles in H. One of the paths, say $P_1$ , contains an edge e that is not part of a separating triangle.
-Contract edge e to $\hat{v}e$ , obtaining a triangulation H' and a subgraph G'.
-Similarly to the case (3), embed H' respecting the lengths of all the edges of G' such that all edges between the two components of G'have length at least $\ell(e)$ .
-By the choice of our drawing of H', the kernel of the appropriate star-shaped polygon has diameter at least $\ell(e)$ .
-Therefore, we can split e into two vertices such that the middle vertex of $P_1$ remains at $\hat{v}e$ , and the endpoint of $P_1$ is embedded at distance $\ell(e)$ from $\hat{v}e$ (Fig. 4(d)). $\Box$
+Moreover, since there exist at most two separating triangles in H, one of the paths, say P_1 , contains an edge e that is not part of a separating triangle.
+Contract edge e to \hat{v}e , obtaining a triangulation H' and a subgraph G'.
+Similarly to the case (3), embed H' respecting the lengths of all the edges of G' such that all edges between the two components of G' have length at least $\ell(e)$.
+By the choice of our drawing of H', the kernel of the appropriate star-shaped polygon has diameter at least $\ell(e)$.
+Therefore, we can split e into two vertices such that the middle vertex of P_1 remains at \hat{v}e , and the endpoint of P_1 is embedded at distance $\ell(e)$ from \hat{v}e (Fig. 4(d)).